Vanilla-Redone/Backend-Webhook-Wrapper/README.md

 # Vanilla Redone Backend Server Webhook Wrapper
-A js project written in typescript to allow webhooks to start, stop and query backend bungeecord servers.
-It is intended to be run on the same computer as the backend server.
+A js project written in typescript to allow webhooks to start, stop and query Minecraft servers, initially designed to control servers behind a server (bungeecord) proxy.
+It is intended to be run on the same computer as the Minecraft server.

 ## Webhook Payloads